American RBST Foundation Flock USA0001

 Shedding/Shearing

-temperatures in my area are often over 100F and when sheep are hot they eat
+condition control molting.
+Summer temperatures in my area are often over

-less and can go into winter thin and in poor condition, something you do not
+100F and when sheep are hot they eat less and can go into winter thin and in

-notice under a full fleece.
-Removal of retained wool is also very
+poor condition something you will not notice under a full fleece.
+Removal of

-important in areas where fly-strike, a potentially life threatening problem,
+retained wool is also critical in areas where fly-strike, a potentially life

 Occasionally you will find the fleece has become felted and will not fall